-Guys haven’t read He’s Just Not That Into You so they don’t know what is expected of them.
-They haven’t been trained on how they are supposed to behave to show a woman he’s into her.
+Guys haven’t read He’s Just Not That Into You, so they don’t know what is expected of them, and they haven’t been trained on how they are supposed to behave to show a woman he’s into her.
 Even if he has read it, he may decide that calling once a day in the first few weeks seems like stalking.
 So he makes his own decision about what seems reasonable.

-While I think the book did a huge service to women who make up excuses for guys who have gone poof never to return, not all of the advice is relevant regarding all men.
+While I think the book did a huge service to women who make up excuses for guys who have gone poof, never to return, not all of the advice is relevant regarding all men.
 We must be willing to interpret each man’s behavior.
-Look at that man’s motivations, lifestyle and preferences, and not lump all men together.
-We’d hate it if someone said, “all women…” We shouldn’t do that to guys either.
+Look at that man’s motivations, lifestyle, and preferences, and don’t lump all men together.
+We’d hate it if someone said, “all women….”
+We shouldn’t do that to guys, either.

 This is an excerpt from Dating Goddess’ book, Embracing Midlife Men: Insights into Curious Behaviors, one of the 15-book Adventures in Delicious Dating After 40 series.